andgate/noggin/README.md

+TODO Add shields for github actions, discord, license, and npm release (or current version)

 # Noggin

-A modern quiz application built with React, TypeScript, and Mantine.
+A modern quiz application built with Electron, React, and TypeScript.

 ## Features